RDPerera/IEEEXtreme-14.0/README.md

 See the full IEEEXtreme 14.0 rules [here](https://ieeextreme.org/rules/).

-### This Reposatary Consits Of All Questions We Get In IEEEXtreme 14 And Sample Answers With Scores
+### This Reposatary Consits Of All Questions We Get In IEEEXtreme 14 And Some Answers With Scores
+#### If You Have Any Better Answer Make PR